-Election of ASC Officers
+Election of ASC officers

 Committee officers should be elected from members of Narcotics Anonymous who have prior service experience such as GSR, group secretary, group treasurer and/or subcommittee member.
+Officers should have a working knowledge of the Twelve Concepts for NA Service.
 Any ASC member or officer may be removed during their term in office by a majority vote of the ASC.
 Also, all ASC members and officers may succeed themselves in office, but in keeping with the Ninth Tradition and the principle of rotating leadership, it is recommended that no officer serve more than two (2) consecutive terms.

-Note: A word to the wise--committees are notorious for getting lost in their own dust as they stumble down the road of uncertain destiny.
+A word to the wise--committees are notorious for getting lost in their own dust as they stumble down the road of uncertain destiny.